 So, what about building muscle while losing weight at the same time?

-As can be seen, there’s a bit of a paradox in terms of building muscle in a caloric deficit.
+As can be seen, building muscle in a caloric deficit isn’t the body’s preferred situation.

 But, it is actually possible to build muscle in a caloric deficit, which then means that you can build muscle and lose weight at the same time (fat, not just overall weight).

-Building muscle in the caloric deficit is all about being strategic with the timing of your calorie intake and protein/carb intake.
+Building muscle in the caloric deficit is all about being strategic with the timing of your calorie intake and macronutrient intake.

 Basically, what this means is that your body doesn’t know what’s coming up later in the day for calories in or calories out.